Skip to:

 If you are a student undertaking research involving human participants or identifiable personal data you need to seek ethics approval for your study following the same guidelines as staff, with the following exceptions:

 • The principal investigator on your project will always be your supervisor.
-This is because the supervisor is a City staff member and is responsible for the conduct of the research
+This is because the supervisor is a City St George's staff member and is responsible for the conduct of the research

-• Your application has to be signed off by your supervisor on Research Ethic Online.
-The supervisor will be selected from a list of City academics on the system.
+• Your application has to be signed off by your supervisor on Research Ethics Online.
+The supervisor will be selected from a list of City St George's academics on the system.
 If you have more than one supervisor, the application will be routed to your first supervisor for sign-off

 • Your supervisor will submit your application to the relevant research ethics committee.